C.J. Abrams Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The left-hander's most recent time out came on Sunday against the Los Angeles Dodgers, when he tossed six innings, surrendering three earned runs while giving up five hits.
+- His most recent appearance came on Saturday against the Los Angeles Dodgers, when the right-hander threw six scoreless innings while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.